feixiang1209/cutadapt_batch/README.md

 "Filename of any of R1 files", find any fastq file from read 1, and copy the whole file name here.

 Windows
-1. Download and install python3, then install easygui
+1. Download and install python3, then install easygui in cmd

 `pip3 install easygui`

-2. Navigate to the folder with the fastq files using “cd” and get the folder path using “pwd”
+2. In cmd navigate to the folder with the fastq files using “cd” and get the folder path using “pwd”

 `cd`

-3. Run the script
+3. Run the script in cmd

 `python cutadapt_batch-windows.py`